adityasankranthi/RobustQueue-Implementation/README.md

 ### Focus

 #### What is this homework assignment about?
+This homework assignment is about implementing a queue data structure using a doubly-linked list with a dummy node

 ### Gather

 #### What do I know?
 What do I need to know that's new?
+I need to get myself comfortable with the concepts of a queue.

 ### Brainstorm

 #### What are some ideas for solving this homework assignment?
+I would follow the blue print of the doubly linked list we implemented in the previous home works and modify it according to this homework.

 ### Plan

 #### What will I work on first after I finish this planning part?
+I will first stub the whole file and then actually start implementing the What to do in the homework statement.

 *The preceding steps should be completed and committed by the Friday 10pm deadline.*